fatihsamur/fatihsamur-blog/src/pages/index.md

     title: About
     section_id: about
     content: >
-      Beside being a doctor, as a self-taught software developer, I am very passionate about technology.
-In this blog I mostly write about programming, web development, artificial intelligence, neuroscience and also I share my thoughts on anything related to science, technology and future of medicine.
+      This is my personal website and my blog.
+I use this blog to write about medicine, programming, web development or just to share my thoughts about anything related to science and philosophy.
     actions:
       - type: action
         label: Contact Me